adamgyulavari/cr2048/README.md

   window.removeEventListener('keydown', this.handleKeyDown)
 }
 ```
 And we need to provide something that will handle these events.
-In the snippet above I use the `handleKeyDown` method of the class.
+In the snippet above I used the `handleKeyDown` method of the class.
 In it we just need to check what key was typed and call the corresponding method of the board object.
 And of course set the state of the component.
 To do that we need to use the `this.setState()` method where we can pass the modified parts of our state.
-Since the only thing in our state object is a `board` with a 4x4 array as a value we will pass the whole.
+Since the only thing in our state object is a `board` with a 4x4 array as a value we will rewrite the whole thing.
 But you don't need to do that in an other example passing the changed keys with the new values is enough.

 ```jsx
 handleKeyDown = (event) => {